lelouchsola/ChenGe/_pages/about.md

 # Call for Papers

-### ~~International Conference on Renewable Energy 2020~~
+### International Conference on Renewable Energy 2020 (Closed)

-~~The International Conference on Renewable Energy (ICREN) 2020 will be held in Rome, Italy, on  25-27 Nov.
+The International Conference on Renewable Energy (ICREN) 2020 will be held in Rome, Italy, on  25-27 Nov.
 2020.
 The conference is now open for paper submission (deadline is 9 Sep.
 2020).
-Please check the [website]( https://premc.org/conferences/icren-renewable-energy/ ) for detailed information.~~
+Please check the [website]( https://premc.org/conferences/icren-renewable-energy/ ) for detailed information.

-### ~~IEEE Student Conference on Electric Machines and Systems 2019~~
+### IEEE Student Conference on Electric Machines and Systems 2019 (Closed)

-~~The 2nd IEEE Student Conference on Electric Machines and Systems will be held at Kyungsung University, Busan, South Korea on Nov.
+The 2nd IEEE Student Conference on Electric Machines and Systems will be held at Kyungsung University, Busan, South Korea on Nov.
 1st-3rd, 2019.
 The conference is now open for paper submission (deadline is Aug.
 17, 2019).
 Please check the [website](https://www.scems2019.com/) for detailed information.
-Moreover, we are glad to tell you that all the conference papers last year in IEEE SCEMS 2018 have been published by IEEE and indexed by EI.~~
+Moreover, we are glad to tell you that all the conference papers last year in IEEE SCEMS 2018 have been published by IEEE and indexed by EI.